your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 ## The Celtic Pantheon

-It's said that something wild lurks in the heart of every soul, a space that thrills to the sound of geese calling at night, to the whispering wind through the pines, to the unexpected red of mistletoe on an oak—and it is in this space that the Celtic gods dwell.
+It's said that something wild lurks in the heart of every soul, a space that thrills to the sound of geese calling at night, to the whispering wind through the pines, to the unexpected red of mistletoe on an oak — and it is in this space that the Celtic gods dwell.
 They sprang from the brook and stream, their might heightened by the strength of the oak and the beauty of the woodlands and open moor.
 When the first forester dared put a name to the face seen in the bole of a tree or the voice babbling in a brook, these gods forced themselves into being.

 The Celtic gods are as often served by druids as by clerics, for they are closely aligned with the forces of nature that druids revere.